amcharts/amcharts3-react/README.md

 Usage
 =====

-Use the `AmCharts` component in your React programs:
+Use the `AmCharts.React` component in your React programs:

 ```
-React.createElement(AmCharts, {
+React.createElement(AmCharts.React, {
   "type": "serial",
   "theme": "light",
   "graphs": [...],